(Photo: iStock/PeopleImages)

 Dynamic stretching is also crucial for cooling down.
 “If you just stop and hold a stretch, you’re reducing the blood flow to the stretched muscle, right when it needs it the most,” Adande says.
 Try some leg swings, calf raises, squats and hip circles.
 Lunges can also open up tight hip muscles.

-Some muscle soreness in your quads, glutes and hamstrings is to be expected; soreness in your hips, legs, or shins decidedly is not.
+Some muscle soreness in your quads, glutes and hamstrings is to be expected; soreness in your hips, legs or shins decidedly is not.
 “Go slow and listen to your body,” Adande advises.
 “Don’t try to run through it—take as many days off as you need, and then, if necessary, consult early with a professional."

 There’s a reason that so many people lace up their trainers: running is one of the best possible activities for your health.
 It lowers your risk of cardiovascular problems by 30 percent, of cancer by 23 percent, and of an early death from any cause at all by 27 percent.
-(It also helps stave off the negative neurological effects of chronic stress.)
+(It also helps mitigate the negative neurological effects of chronic stress.)

 And running is pretty democratic when it comes to doling out its rewards.
 A meta-study of nearly half a million people, published in the British Journal of Sports Medicine, found that any amount of running is good for you.
 Even more encouragingly, it doesn’t matter how fast, or how far, you go.
 Run once a week if that’s all you can physically or mentally manage—you’ll still reap the benefits.

-This piece was originally published in 2020 and updated in 2024.
+This piece was originally published in 2020 and updated in 2025.